Man jailed for drug-fuelled attack on four-year-old girl

 During the sentencing hearing on Thursday, Iain McSporran KC, mitigating, gave an narrative of what he described as an “extremely disturbing and distressing” incident.

-He told Lord Arthurson that Lochrie had admitted to the crime at the earliest opportunity, and said his client had taken cocaine on the evening of the attack.
+He told Lord Weir that Lochrie had admitted to the crime at the earliest opportunity, and said his client had taken cocaine on the evening of the attack.

 Mr McSporran said it proved that “illicit drugs are not only illegal but plainly very dangerous”.